AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

+If you:

-If you have 6-12 months' experience in Adobe Analytics implementation (web and mobile app).
-If you act as a player supporting Analytics Implementation teams in bridging between IT and the business to understand how business requirements translate into a technical solution (SDR), and based on requirements provided by the analyst, understand which type of variable is needed, where and how to collect the data, design the data model (data layer), configure, and maintain the tag management solution.
+* Have 6-12 months' experience in Adobe Analytics implementation (web and mobile app)
+* Act as a player supporting Analytics Implementation teams in bridging between IT and the business to understand how business requirements translate into a technical solution (SDR), and based on requirements provided by the analyst
+* Understand which type of variable is needed, where and how to collect the data, design the data model (data layer), configure, and maintain the tag management solution

 I you're able to complete the following tasks: